 Coconut oil, hemp seeds, irish moss gel or chia seeds can be used to make a rich and thicker milk.

 In addition, you can also add a variety of spices and natural sweeteners.
-We use light colored agave nectar in this recipe to retain a milky white color.

 If you really want to get fancy, you can use herbal tonic teas as your liquid base and then add various superfoods like chaga, ashwagandha, maca or mucuna.
 This increases nutritional quality of your milk, but can also change the flavor, color and consistency quite a bit.